omnivector-solutions/license-manager/docs-source/development.rst

      pypi-username: "<pypi-username>"
      pypi-password: "<pypi-password>"
      license-manager-backend-base-url: "http://$MY_IP:7000"
-     lmstat-path: "/usr/local/bin/lmstat"
+     lmstat-path: "/usr/local/bin"
-     rlmstat-path: "/usr/local/bin/rlmutil"
+     rlmstat-path: "/usr/local/bin"
-   EOF

-Running the above command will produce a file named ``license-manager-agent.yaml`` with the ip address of your host machine templated in to the file.
+Make sure to substitute the correct values into the new ``license-manager-agent.yaml`` configuration file (especially the IP address of your host machine)

-Now that we have the charm artifact (``license-manager-agent_ubuntu-20.04-amd64_centos-7-amd64.charm``) and have generated the config file for the charm (``license-manager-agent.yaml``), we are ready to deploy.
+Now that we have the charm artifact (``license-manager-agent_ubuntu-20.04-amd64_centos-7-amd64.charm``) and the config file for the charm (``license-manager-agent.yaml``), we are ready to deploy.

 Using ``juju``, deploy the ``license-manager-agent`` charm to the model, specifying the config file as an argument to the